StormCake/GitPythonTestGit/README.md

-This is my first repo with Python exercises.
+This is my first repo with Python exercises and tests of some functions.

-I'll learn Python with it.
+I'll learn Python here (i suppose).

 Written via **PyCharm**.